Pulmonary drug delivery

 Dry Powder Inhalers (DPI)

-The benefits of DPIs include ease of use (as users do not have to time their breath), no propellants (so less risk of environmental consequences) and resistance to contamination like bacteria, viruses and fungi.
-However, due to its powder characteristics, DPIs are more sensitive to moisture, so powder may cling inside the device as a result of water or saliva interfering with the medicine dissemination mechanism.
-In case of emergency, users might not be able to breathe deeply enough to suck out the powder if their airways have closed.
-Some older people might also struggle to breathe quickly or deeply while using DPIs.
+The advantages of DPIs include ease of use (as users do not need to time their breath), the absence of propellants (reducing environmental impact), and resistance to contamination from bacteria, viruses, and fungi.
+However, due to their powder-based formulation, DPIs are sensitive to moisture, which can cause powder to clump inside the device, disrupting the medication delivery mechanism.
+In emergency situations, users may struggle to inhale deeply enough if their airways are obstructed.
+Additionally, some older individuals may find it challenging to breathe quickly or deeply while using DPIs.

 Metered Dose Inhalers (MDI)

-Metered dose inhalers, or MDIs, are devices that provide medication via inhalation into the lungs, commonly with particle sizes of less than 5 μm.
-The Metered Dose Inhaler is a pressurised medication canister that administers medication as a spray or mist straight into the lungs of the user.
-It is frequently the method to address respiratory issues such as asthma, chronic obstructive pulmonary disease (COPD), and other breathing disorders.
-With an appropriate utilisation, just 20% of the medication will enter the airway.
-When the remaining portion reaches the oropharynx, it is swallowed.
+Metered dose inhalers (MDIs) are devices designed to deliver medication via inhalation, typically with particle sizes of less than 5 μm.
+The MDI consists of a pressurised canister that releases medication as a spray or mist directly into the lungs.
+Commonly used to treat respiratory conditions such as asthma, chronic obstructive pulmonary disease (COPD), and other breathing disorders, MDIs are effective when used correctly.
+However, only about 20% of the medication reaches the airway, with the remainder being deposited in the oropharynx and subsequently swallowed.

 Every inhaler consists of a mouthpiece and a little drug canister.
 When in use, users apply pressure on the pressurised canister, and breathe in slowly for 3 to 5 seconds, then hold the breath for 10 seconds to allow medicine to go dêply into their lungs.